About the Kentucky Historical Society

 The Kentucky Historical Society (KHS) was formed in 1836 by a group of prominent Kentuckians intent on preserving the history of the Commonwealth.
 We are a membership organization with members from Kentucky and around the world.
 We are part of the Kentucky Tourism, Arts and Heritage Cabinet; have full American Alliance of Museums accreditation; are a Smithsonian affiliate; and endorse the History Relevance statement.

-We educate and engage the public through Kentucky’s history in order to confront the challenges of the future.
+We educate and engage the public through Kentucky’s history in order to meet the challenges of the future.

 The Kentucky Historical Society is becoming the recognized leader in helping people understand, cherish and share Kentucky’s stories.